mpcphys0/img_tools/compare_dicom_gui/README.md

 ```
 ## Usage (windows)

 Place two to four dicom files to be compared into same directory.
-Open a powershell or cmd window and run the .py file (replacing <path-to-compare_dicom.py> with the full file path to where compare_dicom.py is saved):
+Open a powershell or cmd window and run the .py file (replacing <path-to-compare_dicom.py> with the full file path to where compare_dicom.py is saved).
+You'll need to have Python installed along with the above dependencies:

 ```powershell
 PS C:\> python <path-to-compare_dicom.py>